 Vericel Corporation, a Michigan corporation (together with its consolidated subsidiaries referred to herein as the Company, Vericel, we, us or our), was incorporated in March 1989 and began employee-based operations in 1991.
-The Company is a fully-integrated, commercial-stage biopharmaceutical company and is a leader in advanced cell therapies for the sports medicine and severe burn care markets.
-Vericel currently markets two cell therapy products, MACI® and Epicel®, in the United States.
-Vericel obtained both products in May 2014, as part of the acquisition of certain assets and the assumption of certain liabilities from Sanofi, a French société anonyme (Sanofi).
+The Company is a fully-integrated, commercial-stage biopharmaceutical company and is a leader in advanced therapies for the sports medicine and severe burn care markets.
+Vericel currently markets two cell therapy products in the United States, MACI[®] and Epicel[®].
+Vericel obtained both products in May 2014, as part of the acquisition of certain assets and the assumption of certain liabilities of Sanofi, a French société anonyme (Sanofi).

 MACI® (autologous cultured chondrocytes on porcine collagen membrane) is an autologous cellularized scaffold product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
-The Company also markets Epicel® (cultured epidermal autografts), a permanent skin replacement Humanitarian Use Device (HUD) for the treatment of adult and pediatric patients with deep-dermal or full-thickness burns comprising greater than or equal to 30 percent of total body surface area (TBSA).
+Epicel® (cultured epidermal autografts) is a permanent skin replacement for the treatment of adult and pediatric patients with deep-dermal or full-thickness burns comprising greater than or equal to 30 percent of total body surface area (TBSA).
+The Company also holds an exclusive license from MediWound Ltd. (MediWound) for North American rights to NexoBrid®, a registration-stage biological orphan product for debridement of severe thermal burns.
 The Company operates its business primarily in the U.S. in one reportable segment - the research, product development, manufacture and distribution of biopharmaceuticals for use in the treatment of specific diseases.